 Individuals with autosomal recessive or dominant NDI generally have mutations of the AQP2 gene, which encodes the water channel protein aquaporin-2.
 A defective AQP2 gene results in defective aquaporin-2.
 Defective aquaporin-2 proteins result in defective water channels that prevent enough water from passing through the cell membranes.

 If the kidneys do not properly reabsorb water, the water is lost through frequent urination.
 The urine of individuals with NDI is weak or dilute, meaning that the urine has too much water in it.

 The X-linked inherited form of NDI usually affects males.
 Females can be carriers of the genetic defect, can possibly pass it on to their male offspring and may develop mild symptoms.
 The autosomal dominant, autosomal recessive and acquired forms of NDI affect males and females in equal numbers.
 The symptoms of NDI may begin at any age, usually rapidly and without warning.
 The incidence of NDI is not known, the X-linked form is estimated to affect 4 males out of every 1,000,000.

 The acquired form of NDI is more common than the inherited forms.
 Approximately 55 percent of individuals on long-term lithium therapy develop NDI.
 The exact, overall incidence of acquired NDI is unknown.

 A diagnosis of NDI may be suspected based upon the identification of characteristic findings, specifically excessive thirst and excessive urination.
-A thorough clinical evaluation, a detailed patient history, and a variety of specialized tests may be used to confirm a diagnosis.
+A thorough clinical evaluation, a detailed patient and family history, and a variety of specialized tests may be used to confirm a diagnosis.
 NDI may be suspected in children and adults who present with polyuria and polydipsia.